MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-HoldCompliancePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the New-HoldCompliancePolicy cmdlet to create new preservation policies in the Microsoft Purview portal.
+Use the New-HoldCompliancePolicy cmdlet to create new preservation policies in the Microsoft Purview compliance portal.

 **Note**: The New-HoldCompliancePolicy cmdlet has been replaced by the New-RetentionCompliancePolicy cmdlet.
 If you have scripts that use New-HoldCompliancePolicy, update them to use New-RetentionCompliancePolicy.